Egypt hosts UAE, Israeli leaders for landmark 3-way talks | DW | 22.03.2022

 But Idan Roll, Israel's deputy foreign minister, said Tel Aviv was "committed to build a good partnership with anyone possible against the radical axis of Iran."

-Iran and Western powers, including the US, were reportedly close to striking a deal to revive the 2015 nuclear accord, which Bennett is vehemently opposed to.
+Iran and Western powers, including the United States, were reportedly close to striking a deal to revive the 2015 nuclear accord, which Bennett is vehemently opposed to.

 The UAE forged diplomatic ties with Israel in 2020, while Egypt was the first Arab country to establish diplomatic relations with Israel in 1979, after decades of conflict.